ralphbecket/Z80/Musings/BasicLanguages.md

 I claim that the speed of our language will be dictated by how efficiently expressions are evaluated, since that is what programs will spend most of their time doing.

+(To be clear: to the best of my knowledge, pretty much any of what I describe below would be substantially faster than any 1980s Basic interpreter.)

 ## Core VM Instructions

 To ground the argument, I'm going to restrict discussion to the following VM "instructions":